w-o-o/HttpPubSub/draft-xie-bidirectional-messaging-latest.md

 So far, the only mechanism HTTP/2 provides for server to client communication is server push.
-That is, servers can initiate unidirectional push promised streams to clients, but clients cannot respond to them, except accept or discard them silently.
+That is, servers can initiate unidirectional push promised streams to clients, but clients cannot respond to them, except accepting or discarding them silently.
+More interesting, the intermediaries may have different server push policies, and may not forward to downstream at all.
+The best effort mechanism is not reliable to deliver content from servers to clients.
 While this satisfies some use-cases, its unidirectional property limits HTTP/2 for wider use, for example, send messages and notifications from servers to clients at the time they are available.

 To work around this limitation, many techniques are developed, like long polling
 {{!RFC6202}}, WebSocket {{!RFC8441}}, and tunneling.
 They are common at: